Grand National runners, riders and latest odds for 2025 race

 Last year’s winner, I Am Maximus, is in contention to triumph once again at Aintree for famed trainer Gordon Elliott

-The Grand National is just weeks away after a thrilling Cheltenham Festival with the British horse racing calendar in full swing.
+The Grand National is just weeks away as momentum gathers after a thrilling four days at Cheltenham Festival to leave the British horse racing calendar in full swing.

 Gold Cup winner Inothewayurthinkin appeared set to attempt a famous double at Aintree, but he was one of 11 horses taken out with three more not qualifying after the latest scratchings' stage, boosting hopes of an audacious repeat for I Am Maximus after glory in 2024 with jockey Paul Townend.

-Inothewayurthinkin, who was the 3/1 favourite after downing Galopin des Champs at Cheltenham, will now attempt to become just the second horse after Golden Miller in 1934 to win both iconic races in the same season.
+Inothewayurthinkin, who was the 3/1 favourite after downing Galopin des Champs at Cheltenham, was attempting to become just the second horse after Golden Miller in 1934 to win both iconic races in the same season.

-That leaves Intense Raffles as the new favourite to triumph on 5 April at 7-1, though I Am Maximus is well backed at 8/1 and could become the latest dual scorer after Tiger Roll in 2018 and 2019.
+But his withdrawal leaves Irish Grand National winner Intense Raffles as the new favourite to triumph on 5 April at 7-1, though I Am Maximus is well backed at 8/1 and could become the latest dual scorer after Tiger Roll in 2018 and 2019.

 Here’s everything you need to know about the race and key dates and times to look out for: